 - 1. Event-based traceability. - Using automated gathering and checking of fine-grained traceability information to detect counterfeits during distribution and stop them from reaching customers. - 2.
 Security framework for distributed information networks - Recognizing that granular event data is highly commercially sensitive and can reveal information about production rates, inventory volumes, flow patterns and trading relationships, it is clear that event data should be shared only on a 'need to know' basis.
 This requires a highly granular security framework that can be used to restrict visibility to parties who were not on the actual chain of custody of a specific physical object. - 3.
-Development of tamper-proof sensors for pharmaceutical drug integrity assurance
+Evaluation of AIDC technologies for vaccine tracking in developing countries and linking that data with electronic health records - 4.
+Development of a mobile application using Linked Data technology to capture healthcare events in real time in India.
+Health records in Linked Data format can then be linked to product information thus enabling granular mapping of products to consumers.

-- In both the areas of 1) Event-based traceability and 2) Security framework for distributed information networks, Auto-ID Labs researchers (specifically Mark Harrison [Cambridge] and Miguel Pardal [MIT]) are developing practical technical approaches and feeding these ideas directly into the GS1 Pedigree SCCS MSWG, in which they play an active technical leadership role. - To address the data volume problem in the pharmaceutical supply chain, Auto-ID Labs researchers introduced the idea of Checking Services that could be run by trusted accredited third party service providers, enabling companies to outsource the burden of checking data.
+- In both the areas of 1) Event-based traceability and 2) Security framework for distributed information networks, Auto-ID Labs researchers (specifically Mark Harrison [Cambridge] and Miguel Pardal [MIT]) are developing practical technical approaches and feeding these ideas directly into the GS1 Event-Based Traceability MSWG, in which they play an active technical leadership role. - To address the data volume problem in the pharmaceutical supply chain, Auto-ID Labs researchers introduced the idea of Checking Services that could be run by trusted accredited third party service providers, enabling companies to outsource the burden of checking data.
 Via an Advance Shipment Notice or Dispatch Advice, a company could be notified about the unique identifiers (EPCs) of the products they can expect to receive.
 This list can then be sent to a Checking Service, together with a configured selection of tests to be performed on the traceability data for those identifiers.
 A Checking Service can then take responsibility for gathering the relevant data and performing the tests, providing the requestor with a convenient summary report that clearly indicates whether any identifiers failed any tests or generated warnings.
 The summary report can then be imported locally into receiving systems, so that they can quickly raise an alert if any goods received should be refused or quarantined for further investigation.
 Full reports including all the relevant traceability information could also be generated on request.